jncc/terrahawk/db/frameworks.md

             where partition = 'SD87'

     - It might be useful to add an index on partition.
 Not necessary for the app, though.

+- Extract habitats

+    - Insert framework habitats into separate habitats table

+            INSERT into habitats (habitat)
+            (SELECT DISTINCT habitat from framework_habmos_cairngorms)

+    - Set your framework onto the new habitat records

+            UPDATE habitats set framework='habmos_cairngorms' where framework IS NULL

+    - Add a new FK column on your framework table

+            ALTER TABLE framework_habmos_cairngorms ADD COLUMN habitat_id int

+    - Populate the new FK column with the ids of the records added to the habitats table

+           UPDATE framework_habmos_cairngorms
+           SET habitat_id = habitats.id from habitats
+           WHERE framework_habmos_cairngorms.habitat = habitats.habitat and habitats.framework='habmos_cairngorms'

+    - Add a constraint to the new FK column

+           ALTER TABLE framework_habmos_cairngorms
+           ADD FOREIGN KEY (habitat_id) references habitats (id)

+    - Remove the now-redundant habitat text column from the framework table

+          ALTER TABLE framework_hambos_cairngorms
+          DROP COLUMN habitat

 - Create a framework boundary

     - This isn't currently stored in the database, but a framework has a boundary to display on the mapper.